jussiheinonen/ltd.noooner.dam.core/documentation/README.md

 ##### HTTP methods

- * To request presigned url use GET or POST
+ * To request a presigned url use GET or POST
  * To upload a file to S3 use PUT
  * To download a file from S3 use GET